Navstati/mlopsproject/README.md

-# mlopsproject
+# 0500amist-learning-mlops
-mlops project repo
+This repo to hold documentation for Learning MLOPS